-It’s useful to stack up on books, puzzles and games that don’t require power.
+It’s useful to stack up on books, puzzles, and games that don’t require power.
 Rather than spending time online, it’s sometimes better to take a break from screens for a bit and rest your eyes and ears from electronics.
-If you don’t have much space in your home to store board games or puzzles, you can get puzzle books which are packed with sudoku’s/crosswords etc that will keep your mind busy.
+If you don’t have much space in your home to store board games or puzzles, you can get puzzle books that are packed with sudoku’s/crosswords, etc that will keep your mind busy.

 6. Emergency numbers